upr-fvx/universal-pokemon-randomizer-fvx/docs/about.md

 All versions of the UPR can randomize core series games from Generation 1-5, from Red/Green to Black 2/White 2.
 All versions based on UPR ZX, including the FVX branch linked to by this site, also support randomizing Generation 6 and Generation 7 games.

-The UPR does not support ROM hacks, but it does support all official localizations of the games it supports (except Korean Gold/Silver).
+The UPR does not support ROM hacks*, but it does support all official localizations of the games it supports (except Korean Gold/Silver).
 ROM hacks *may* still work with the UPR in practise, especially if they are old or only make minor changes to the game.
 However, this is done at own risk.

+*With the exception for Crystal SpeedChoice v8.

 ### What can the UPR randomize in the game?